-Postgraduate Certificate in Public Health - this will be awarded to students who registered for MPH, attended for a minimum period of 15 weeks full-time study, and have achieved a minimum of 60 credits.
+Postgraduate Certificate in Public Health - this will be awarded to students who registered for MPH(I), attended for a minimum period of 15 weeks full-time study, and have achieved a minimum of 60 credits.
 The credit may not include any dissertation credits.
-To qualify for a 'named' Postgraduate Certificate in Public Health, the credits achieved must include three of the core modules.
+To qualify for a 'named' Postgraduate Certificate in Public Health (International), the credits achieved must include three of the core modules, with the exception of Trop700 "Scientific and Professional Skills.".

-Postgraduate Diploma in Public Health - this will be awarded to students who have previously registered for the MPH. attended for a minimum period of 30 weeks equivalent of full-time study and have achieved a minimum of 120 credits; the 120 credits may include dissertation credits to the value of 60 credits.
-To qualify for a 'named' Postgraduate Diploma in Public Health, the credits achieved must include three of the core modules.
+Postgraduate Diploma in Public Health - this will be awarded to students who have previously registered for the MPH(I), attended for a minimum period of 30 weeks equivalent of full-time study and have achieved a minimum of 120 credits; the 120 credits may include dissertation credits to the value of 60 credits.
+To qualify for a 'named' Postgraduate Diploma in Public Health, the credits achieved must include three of the core modules with the exception of Trop700 "Scientific and Professional Skills."